 Woodwell Climate Research Center (1985; Falmouth, MA)

+Former Woods Hole Research Center until 2020.
 Works to “align science with strategic policy interventions to measure, monitor and prepare for potentially ruinous climate and economic impacts of a rapidly warming Arctic.”
-It also strives to “clearly illustrate these findings for key decision makers, and to help develop effective solutions to respond to the changes that will likely be felt around the world.”
+It also strives to “clearly illustrate these findings for key decision makers, and to help develop effective solutions” to respond to changes likely to be felt worldwide.

-Institute of Arctic and Alpine Research (1951; Boulder, CO)
+Institute of Arctic and Alpine Research (1951; University of Colorado, Boulder CO)

-A research institute dedicated to developing “scientific knowledge of physical and biogeochemical environmental processes at local, regional, and global scales.”
-In its efforts to “inform public and policy decisions for a more sustainable society,” IAAR publishes an international open access journal called the Arctic, Antarctic, and Alpine Research (AAAR) which produces “interdisciplinary research into cold region environments.”
+Dedicated to developing “scientific knowledge of physical and biogeochemical environmental processes at local, regional, and global scales.”
+In its efforts to “inform public and policy decisions for a more sustainable society,” IAAR publishes an open access journal, Arctic, Antarctic, and Alpine Research, on “interdisciplinary research into cold region environments.”

 Inuit Circumpolar Council (1977; Ottawa)